-You may be encountering some of the common mistakes that even some experienced photographers also make.
+You may be encountering some of the common mistakes on how to take a sharp photo that even some experienced photographers also make.

 I’ve listed these reasons following with a lot of my best tips to help you improve these annoying problem in a short time (of course, also with some practice!).
 Soon you will be taking sharp photos most of the time like a pro

 Reasons Your Photos Are Not Sharp and Their Perfect Remedies

 The following are some of the simple things limiting you from taking sharp photos and their perfect remedies.